AndroidCloned/KB16B-02/readme.md

-# Frogimancer Firmware Overview
+# Caffeine Coffee Roaster Firmware Overview

-This firmware for the Doio 16 Key + 3 Knob Macro Pad (Megalodon), is designed around adding some nice navigation features that are useful for day to day Windows use + development work.
+This firmware for the Doio 16 Key + 3 Knob Macro Pad (Megalodon), is designed around adding some nice navigation features that are useful for day to day Windows use + development work, with a special focus on coffee roasting control.
 It was designed with the idea of rotating the pad 90 degrees to have the knobs on the top so that the pad can be used as a num pad if desired, but with the knobs in a more reasonable place.

-It also replaces the default menu + splash screen with something more fun.
-The menu uses a more "Pikmin" like aesthetic, because why waste the tiny screen just showing boring numbers?
+The firmware features a **coffee-themed aesthetic** with warm browns, creams, and coffee-inspired colors throughout all layers.
+The menu and animations use a coffee/caffeine theme that perfectly complements the Artisan Coffee Roaster integration.

 Follow the normal installation procedure for any other keyboard using QMK (install QMK MSYS + QMK Tool kit for Windows).
 There are some other tweaks that were made to the base board config/drivers (deeper in the QMK install directory than this repo goes) that were made to change the screen brightness + timeout.
 Those are discussed in the "Special Considerations" section.